Wingers play a special role in many positions in football. Players who play in this position typically have great pace and superb dribbling ability.

 Although his performances last season, were not enough to secure him a place in the Brazil starting XI, he has cemented his status as one of the best left-wingers in the world.

-He scored 15 goals and five assists in the Premier League as Arsenal challenged for the title last season, and it’s obvious that the Gunners have an exciting talent on their hands.
+He scored 6 goals and four assists in the Premier League as Arsenal challenged for the title last season, and it’s obvious that the Gunners have an exciting talent on their hands.